JamesRandall/Simple-Paging-Grid/README.md

 pageSize        |*(Optional)* The size of each page, defaults to 10. pagingEnabled   |*(Optional)* Is paging enabled, if disbaled the button bar is hidden.
 Defaults to true. postDataFunction|*(Optional)* If supplied then the HTTP POST verb will be used for communicating with the server via the URL set in dataUrl.
-This function should return an object containing the data you want to be in the payload (there is no need to include the page number etc. as this will be supplied by the grid). rowTemplates|*(Optional)* If supplied allows rows to be styled.
+This function should return an object containing the data you want to be in the payload (there is no need to include the page number etc. as this will be supplied by the grid). rowCreatedEvent |*(Optional)* A function that is called after the row is created and appended to the grid, it has 2 parameters: the created row (a tr element jQuery object) and the row data.
+E.g. rowCreatedEvent: function(row, rowData) { }
+rowTemplates|*(Optional)* If supplied allows rows to be styled.
 By default the grid simply emits tr tags.
 Row templates are cycled through - a typical use would be to supply two row templates for alternate row background shading. showLoadingOverlay|*(Optional)* If set to true then when data is being retrieved from a URL a loading overlay is shown.
 Defaults to true. showGotoPage    |*(Optional*) If this is set to true and the grid is populated with an object that supplies the total number of rows (see below) then a text box and Go button will be included in the button bar that allows the user to type in and go to a page number.